tamc/excel_to_code/doc/cell.md

 A formula of type shared will always have an si attribute.
 This will contain an integer.
 All formula in a worksheet of type shared and that have the same integer will have the same formula, although the references will need to be adjusted for their relative position on the worksheet.

 If a formula has a ref attribute, then it will contain the actual formula, an the ref attribute will indicate the range of cells that use it.

+The ref attribute can refer to a single cell (e.g., A1) implying that the formula is not really shared.

 If a formula doesn't have a ref attribute, then it will not contain any formula, and will expect to use one provided by a formula with both a ref attribute and the same si attribute.